 Article 23.
 If the company generates profits during the fiscal year, it should allocate no less than 1% of the pre-tax profit, after deducting employee bonuses and director compensation, as employee bonuses, and not more than 3% as director compensation.
 However, if the company still has accumulated losses, a reserve should be set aside in advance to cover accumulated deficits.
 The decision on the distribution ratio of employee bonuses and director compensation, as well as whether employee bonuses should be in the form of stocks or cash, and made by the Board of Directors.
 This decision requires the presence and resolution of more than two-thirds of the directors and more than half of the directors present, it should be reported at the shareholders' meeting.
-The recipients eligible to receive employee bonuses in the form of stock or cash may include employees of controlled or subsidiary companies.
-At least one-third of the employee bonuses amount shall be allocated for the distribution of remuneration to grassroots employees.".
+The recipients eligible to receive employee bonuses in the form of stock or cash may include employees of controlled or subsidiary companies who meet specific conditions, as determined by the Board of Directors.

 Article 24.
-If the company generates a profit in its annual final settlement, the initial step is to earmark funds for tax payments, to offset any accumulated deficits, and to estimate the reserves for employee and directors' remuneration as stipulated in the previous article.
+The Company distributes profits or covers losses after the end of each semi-annual accounting period.
+When distributing profits for each semi-annual accounting period, the initial step is to earmark funds for tax payments, to offset any accumulated deficits, and to estimate the reserves for employee and directors' remuneration as stipulated in the previous article.
 Next, it should set aside 10% as a statutory surplus reserve.
 However, if the statutory surplus already equals the amount of The Company's paid-in capital, this requirement does not apply.
 Any remaining funds should then be allocated or reversed to special surplus reserves in accordance with laws and regulations.
-If there is still a balance remaining, along with the accumulated undistributed profits, it constitutes the distributable profit for the year.
+If there is still a balance remaining, along with the accumulated undistributed profits from the first half of the accounting period.
 As the Board of Directors proposes a profit distribution plan involving the issuance of new shares, it should be distributed only after approval by a shareholder meeting.
 If the distribution is to be made in cash, the resolution can be made by the board of directors.
 The allocation of the aforementioned special reserves, which includes the net amount of decreases in other equity and the net increase in the fair value of investment properties accumulated in previous periods of the Company, should be deducted from the undistributed profits of previous periods by the same amount.
 If insufficient, it should then be deducted from the current undistributed profits, after including items beyond the net profit after tax of the current period.